pcgosling/ArcGIS-ProjectionSelection/README.md

                       fibonacci lattice generation outside the full AddIn toolbar functionality.

+AutomatedProjectionSelection.esriaddin:
+                    : Run this file to install the AddIn toolbar to ArcMap

 config.xml          : The AddIn configuration file

 LICENSE.txt         : Full text of the Apache License, Version 2.0